David-Else/developer-workstation-setup-script/README.md

 ![el9](./images/centos-8-install-options.png)

-1. Install a fresh copy of Fedora or RHEL.
+1. Install a fresh copy of Fedora or a Red Hat Enterprise Linux 9 compatible distribution.
 If you are using an el9 clone, select `workstation` from the software selection option during installation.
 You must also give your user account administrative privileges, this is a tick-box when you are creating the user.
-2. Clone the repository: `git clone https://github.com/David-Else/developer-workstation-setup-script`
+2. Clone the repository and `cd` into it: `git clone https://github.com/David-Else/developer-workstation-setup-script`
 3. Install Ansible:

 If you are using el9, you need to first enable the epel repository: